AaronBertrand/ParamParser/README.md

 Basically, more sources, more targets, more options.

-- need to make it so it takes a database, array of databases, all user databases
+- need to make it so it takes an array of databases, all user databases on a server, multiple servers, etc.
-  - needs to accept credentials
-  - concat all definitions together with GO between each
 - inject metadata so output reflects source
-  - (say if two different files (or even different batches in the same file) contain procedures with same name but different interface)
+  - say, if, two different files (or even different batches in the same file) contain procedures with same name but different interface
+  - or if two databases contain same procedure name, or two servers contain similar databases, etc.
 - fix `ParamId` to be 1-based
 - need to define output target
   - output to console
   - out-csv, out-xml, out-json, to pipeline, or to a file
-  - pass credentials to save the DataTable to a database
+  - pass credentials (or reuse same credentials) to save the DataTable to a database
     - would need database, procedure, parameter name or database, TVP type name (give a definition for this), table name
 - cleaner error handling (e.g. for a typo in file/folder path)
+  - also make error handling for database connections optionally more verbose for diagnostics
 - maybe it could be an ADS extension, too (see [this post](https://cloudblogs.microsoft.com/sqlserver/2020/09/02/the-release-of-the-azure-data-studio-extension-generator-is-now-available/?_lrsc=85b3aad6-1627-46a6-bf7c-b7e16efb7e6a)) and/or a web-based offering (Azure function)